Blog – Posted on Monday, Jun 01

 In the wake of the #MeToo movement that has had transformative effects around the world, college campuses have become intensely scrutinized battlegrounds for debates about sexual politics.
 Vanessa Grigoriadis travels to universities across the United States to examine how the movement has prompted students to think differently about their sexuality, as well as the sexism or sexual violence they confront on campus.
 Unafraid to tackle controversial topics and contentious debates, Blurred Lines is a complex account of radical changes to contemporary culture.

-27. All the Single Ladies: Unmarried Women and the Rise of an Independent Nation by Rebecca Traister
+27. All the Single Ladies by Rebecca Traister

 Journalist Rebecca Traister’s book All the Single Ladies underscores the collective power of single women, creating a vivid and diverse portrait of unmarried women in the United States.
 Composed of interviews and explorations of the history of women in intellectual and public life, this book is a richly researched feminist triumph.

-28. The Invention of Nature: Alexander von Humboldt’s New World by Andrea Wulf
+28. The Invention of Nature by Andrea Wulf

 You may not recognize the name Alexander von Humboldt.
 In The Invention of Nature, however, Andrea Wulf argues that he has undoubtedly shaped our understanding of the environment and our role in protecting it.
 Von Humboldt was a German naturalist and explorer, and his then-radical ideas — that nature existed for more than human consumption — paved the path for contemporary conservation movements.
 Wulf’s luminous look at his life, full of ecological exploration and scientific advocacy, shows the lasting impact of his ideas.